oluwakeye-john/personal/README.md

 Hey there, I am a 🕸️ Web ➕ Mobile App Developer who loves building fast, intuitive and performance-driven applications.

-I'm currently big on React, Vue and Flutter.
+I'm currently big on React, Vue and Flutter💙.

 I love learning new skills and teaming with fellow developers to build amazing stuff.